R4EPI/R4EPIs-website/content/welcome/_index.en.md

 **R is a free software for statistical computing and graphics.** The templates need at least R version 3.3.
 We recommend [downloading R directly from CRAN](https://cran.r-project.org), a central repository of R code, packages, and documentation.
 If desired, [the MRAN version of R](https://mran.microsoft.com/) will work as well.

+{{% notice info %}}
-> **Caveat if using MRAN**: MRAN is a version of R that has modifications that are outside the scope of this project, however, it should be noted that it also locks the version of all packages to a specific date, so care is needed to specify repositories when installing R packages.
-If you are unsure whether you have MRAN or CRAN R installed then see this [FAQ](<https://github.com/R4EPI/sitrep/wiki/4).
+**Caveat if using MRAN**: MRAN is a version of R that has modifications that are outside the scope of this project, however, it should be noted that it also locks the version of all packages to a specific date, so care is needed to specify repositories when installing R packages.
+If you are unsure whether you have MRAN or CRAN R installed then see this [FAQ](https://r4epis.netlify.com/faq/#i-am-unsure-if-i-have-the-mran-or-cran-version-of-r-installed).
+{{% /notice %}}

 ### RStudio Desktop